AmpersandTarski/documentation/syntax/relation.md

 <lower case identifier> '::' Concept * Concept Properties? ('PRAGMA' String+)?
 Meaning* ('=' Content)?
 ```
 ## Semantics
-Both ways define a relation by its name, its source concept and target concept.
-The name of any relation must start with a lower case character.
+Both ways define a relation by its name and it's sign.

+Every relation has a name, which is a single word, starting with a lower case character.
+The name is followed by the sign.
+The sign holds the source concept and the target concept.
+It is these three attributes that constitute the unique identifier of the relation.
+E.g. name[Book*Name] can exist in the same context as name[Person*Name].
+In such a case rules must be made unambigious by adding the concept.
+E.g. name[Book*Name];name~ |- I. This rule is semantically the same as
+name;name~ |- I[Book]

 ### Properties
 The properties of a relation may be defined as a comma separated list (in between brackets `[` `]`) of the following keywords: